redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 ```

 ### Vector range queries
 Vector range queries allow you to filter the index using a `radius` parameter representing the semantic distance between an input query vector and indexed vector fields.
-This is useful in scenarios when you don't know the right value to use for `top_k`, but you know what distance threshold should be applied.
+This is useful in scenarios when you don't know the right value to use for `top_k`, but when you do know what distance threshold should be applied.

 Vector range queries operate slightly different than standard vector queries:
-- Vector range queries can appear *multiple times* in a query as a filter criteria.
+- Vector range queries can appear *multiple times* in a query as filter criteria.
 - Vector range queries can be a part of the `<primary_filter_query>` in KNN vector search.

 **Syntax**